bcyphers/cpra/md/both.md

 *(d) Notwithstanding subdivision (a), the timeline for adopting final regulations required by the Act adding this subdivision shall be July 1, 2022.
-Beginning the later of July 1, 2021, or six months after the Agency provides notice to the Attorney General that It is prepared to begin rulemaking under this title, the authority assigned to the Attorney General to adopt regulations under this section shall be exercised by the California Privacy Protection Agency.
+Beginning the later of July 1, 2021, or six months after the Agency provides notice to the Attorney General that it is prepared to begin rulemaking under this title, the authority assigned to the Attorney General to adopt regulations under this section shall be exercised by the California Privacy Protection Agency.
 Notwithstanding